top of page

 How to effectively manage non-financial risks with AI

 In today's fast-paced and complex business landscape, companies face a multitude of risks that can impact their bottom line and reputation.
-While traditional financial risks such as market fluctuations and credit risk have long been the focus of risk management efforts, non-financial risks are becoming increasingly important.
+While traditional financial risks such as market fluctuations and credit risk have long been the focus of risk management efforts, non-financial risks (or NFRs) are becoming increasingly important.

 There has been a growing awareness of the potential impact of non-financial risks on a company's financial performance, reputation, and long-term viability.
 Facebook's stock price fell 18% in just a week in March 2018 following the Cambridge Analytica scandal, which highlighted the potential risks associated with data privacy.

-Non-financial risks can range from environmental, social, and governance (ESG) issues to cybersecurity threats, and can have a significant impact on a company's financial performance and reputation.
+NFRs can range from environmental, social, and governance (ESG) issues to cybersecurity threats, and can have a significant impact on a company's financial performance and reputation.
 And the impact of non-financial risks can dramatically vary across different sectors and industries, depending on the nature of their operations, the regulatory environment they operate in, their risk culture, and the level of stakeholder scrutiny they face.

 ESG Issues and Sustainability Risks